Before a vaccine can be authorised (approved), a company must carry out a lengthy process to test the vaccine and evaluate:

 What we know at the time of authorisation

-- We will know that the vaccines have an acceptable effect, but we do not know how long the effect will last.
+- The vaccines have an acceptable effect, but we do not know how long the effect will last.

-- We will know a lot about common and less common side effects in adults aged 18-65, but probably less about side effects in children, the elderly and pregnant women.
+- Common and less common side effects in adults aged 18-65, but probably less about side effects in children, the elderly and pregnant women.
 Many of the large clinical studies have not set an upper age limit for participation.
 Most companies aim to include individuals in risk groups, such as the elderly, in order to obtain the broadest possible evidence of efficacy and side effects.

 - We will know a lot about side effects which develop during the days and weeks after administration of the vaccine, but we will not be able to rule out rare side effects or the possibility of side effects which appear long after vaccination.